-- The Ministry of Public Works is responsible for the Kefraya-Maasser Shouf road which passes through the SBR - The Department of Antiquities has jurisdiction over the antiquities and ancient ruins in the SBR - The Ministry of Information and the Maasser Municipality have authority over the T.V. transmitters in the SBR - The Barouk Water Office has authority over water rights, especially the Barouk water, in the Shouf area.
+- The Department of Antiquities has jurisdiction over the antiquities and ancient ruins in the SBR - The Ministry of Information and the Maasser Municipality have authority over the T.V. transmitters in the SBR - The Barouk Water Office has authority over water rights, especially the Barouk water, in the Shouf area.